A year of connection, action and impact

 Deloitte Global CEO Emeritus

-Deloitte has confronted the COVID-19 pandemic as an organization that strives to take care of its people, as a trusted adviser to clients, and as a corporate citizen committed to making an impact in the communities where we live and work.
+Deloitte has confronted the COVID-19 pandemic as an organisation that strives to take care of its people, as a trusted adviser to clients, and as a corporate citizen committed to making an impact in the communities where we live and work.
 Around the globe, our people continue to support health care and humanitarian-response efforts aimed at recovering and rebuilding from this crisis.
-Since the onset of the pandemic, Deloitte firms and their people have donated money and time to nonprofit organizations, purchased and donated resources and medical equipment to local hospitals, and supported government responses.
+Since the onset of the pandemic, Deloitte firms and their people have donated money and time to nonprofit organisations, purchased and donated resources and medical equipment to local hospitals, and supported government responses.
 Our people’s stories are not just inspiring, but they also are a testament to how each of us can make an impact every day.

 Deloitte’s community outreach in India and Brazil—two nations hit hard by the virus—illustrate the breadth of our efforts.

 At its peak, India—where about 50,000 Deloitte professionals live and work—witnessed more than 200,000 new cases daily, overwhelming its public health system.
 In response, Deloitte launched an innovative initiative called “Sanjeevani Pariyojana” (The Life Project) to “expand the hospital ward.”
 Developed by the state government of Haryana in collaboration with Deloitte, this suite of interventions provided those with mild-to-moderate COVID-19 symptoms the care they needed to recover at home.
 This helped to create capacity at hospitals to treat critical-need patients.
 Based on its success, the initiative was expanded to multiple districts across India and may be introduced in Africa.